We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 - Overview of Zwilling J.A.
 Henckels Product Lines

 - Bottom Line: Which Should You Choose?

 Wusthof and Zwilling J.A.
 Henckels are two of the most popular knife makers in the world.
-They have both been in business for over 100 years and are used by millions of home cooks and professional chefs across the globe.
+They have both been in business for over 100 years, and millions of home cooks and professional chefs across the globe use their knives.

-The fact is, you can’t go wrong with either but, before you decide which knives to buy, it’s important to understand exactly how they are similar and how they are different.
+The fact is, you can’t go wrong with either but, before you decide which knives to buy, it’s essential to understand exactly how they are similar and how they are different.

 If you only have a minute, here’s what you need to know about Wusthof and Zwilling J.A.
 Henckels kitchen knives.